All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Calibrate: What You Get

-Calibrate positions itself as a comprehensive metabolic health program combining GLP-1 medications with intensive lifestyle coaching.
+Calibrate positions itself as a thorough metabolic health program combining GLP-1 medications with intensive lifestyle coaching.
 The company requires a 12-month commitment and charges $1,649 per month, which includes medication costs, doctor visits, and access to a multi-disciplinary care team.

-The Calibrate program begins with extensive metabolic testing including continuous glucose monitoring, comprehensive blood panels, and body composition analysis.
+The Calibrate program begins with extensive metabolic testing including continuous glucose monitoring, thorough blood panels, and body composition analysis.
 Patients work with metabolic doctors who specialize in obesity medicine, along with registered dietitians, fitness coaches, and behavioral health specialists.
 This team approach aims to address all aspects of weight management beyond just medication.

 Calibrate exclusively prescribes brand-name GLP-1 medications including Ozempic, Wegovy, and Mounjaro.
 They work with insurance companies to maximize coverage, though many patients still face significant out-of-pocket costs.
 The program includes prior authorization support and appeals assistance for insurance denials.